Nested Fitting

 2. Metropolis, N., Rosenbluth, A., Rosenbluth, M., Teller, A., and Teller, E. Equation of State Calculations by Fast Computing Machines.
 J. Chem.
 Phys.
 21, 1087–1092, 1953.

-The algorithm operates in transformed (post-LOG_HP) parameter space: every Metropolis trial draws x' = x + sigma * N(0, I), rejects out-of-bounds proposals, and applies the Metropolis acceptance Δf <= 0 or rand < exp(-Δf / T).
+The algorithm operates in transformed (post-LOG_HP) parameter space: every Metropolis trial draws x' = x + sigma * N(0, I), mirror-reflects out-of-bounds components back into the box, and applies the Metropolis acceptance Δf <= 0 or rand < exp(-Δf / T).
 Temperature cools geometrically: T <- T * RT.
-When PARAM T_INIT is not set, the driver auto-calibrates T0 from a small uniform-bounds random walk: T0 = -mean|Δf| / ln(P), where P = PARAM T0_PACCEPT is the target early acceptance probability.

 Knobs are passed via the existing PARAM <key> <value> grammar inside the STRATEGY block.
 Defaults are listed below.